Limitations of Noisy Quantum Devices in Computational and Entangling Power: Methods

-When $n$ is sufficiently large, the upper bound scales as $n^\frac{1}{2} \log (n)$, exhibiting an area-law scaling with an additional logarithmic factor.
-However, unlike the one-dimensional case, this entanglement scaling has no known implications for classical simulatability in the two-dimensional lattice.
-This is because there is no known efficient classical simulation algorithm for even area-law systems in two dimensions.
-Projected Entangled Pair States (PEPS), as a two-dimensional extension of MPS, have exponential contraction complexity.
+When $n$ is sufficiently large, the upper bound scales as its leading term as $n^\frac{1}{2} \log (n)$, exhibiting an area-law scaling with an additional logarithmic factor.
+As in the 1D case, the proposed entanglement scaling limits the simulation of 2D quantum systems.

-As in the one-dimensional case, the entanglement scaling we propose presents a limitation on the simulation of two-dimensional quantum systems.
-However, it is feasible to use a two-dimensional noisy quantum device to simulate a one-dimensional quantum system \cite{trivedi_transitions_2022}.